cfshi/coronavirus/fake_researchnet.md

-## Complete Summary of Research Proposal
+## Summary of Research Proposal

 TODO:

 Summarize your research proposal (maximum 1 page).
 Note that your summary must also address how the research proposed is aligned with the objectives of this call and one of the research areas.

-See complete_summary.md
+See summary.md

 ## Enter Budget Information